PaulOfford/mbserver/README.md

 * `M.E` - as per M.L but with list entries that include the date of the post
 * `M.E >n` - as per M.L but with list entries that include the date of the post
 * `M.E yyyy-mm-dd` - as per M.L but with list entries that include the date of the post
-* `M.E >yyyy-mm-dd` - as per M.L but with list entries that include the date of the post
 * `M.G n` - get the post with the id n

 M.LST, M.EXT and M.GET are no longer supported.
 The MB.xxx form has also been dropped to reduce the amount of code to maintain.
+All M.L commands are deprecated to M.E; in other words if the server receives an M.L command it will translate it to an M.E command.

 Earlier versions of the CLI included a CLI parser and parameter checking.
 Revision 9 included a significant rewrite of the CLI such that the CLI now just translates requests into the API form and